 Price per person includes:

 Your river cruise doesn't depart until the evening, so you have the whole day to explore Memphis.
 We've included entrance to Graceland and legendary Sun Studio's - two Memphis must-dos.
 If times allows you may wish to consider a visit to the emotive National Civil Rights Museum at the Lorraine Motel for a sombre, but fascinating look back at this era.
 Or take a tour of one of the most famous recording studios in the world - Sun Studios.

 After a day discovering Memphis, transfer from the Sheraton Hotel to the American Queen port and begin your voyage along the mighty Mississippi.

 Sit back, relax and watch Ole Man River come alive as you cruise gently along the Mississippi to your first stop, Greenville, located in the very heart and soul of the Mississippi Delta.
 On your organised tour here you'll have chance to visit The Greenville Museum which is home to memorabilia dating back to the 1800s.

-Alternatively, you may wish to stroll along quaint Walnut Street, a lively entertainment district filled with live music and sounds of the Delta.
-Additional tours are also available for nominal cost - including Indianola the birthplace of the late B.B.
+Or you may wish to stroll along quaint Walnut Street, a lively entertainment district filled with live music and sounds of the Delta.
+Other tours are also available for nominal cost - including Indianola the birthplace of the late B.B.
 King.
 Here you'll visit the the B.B.
 King Museum and Delta Interpretive Center which captures the story of the Delta Blues.
 Enjoy a live performance as you enter, followed by a guided tour of the museum.

 Hospitality is alive and well and eagerly awaiting your arrival in the Red Carpet City of the South, Vicksburg.
 You'll discover the perfect blend of old and new on the deluxe guided tour.
 Enjoy sights like the Church of The Holy Trinity, the Old Courthouse Museum and the Lower Mississippi River Museum.

-You'll love the on shops and galleries in the historic downtown district and make time to view the 32 murals by artist Robert Dafford on Levee Street, depicting the history of Vicksburg.
+You'll love the shops and galleries in the historic downtown district and make time to view the 32 murals by artist Robert Dafford on Levee Street, depicting the history of Vicksburg.